 Follow & List Those That Inspire

 Gaining followers is as simple as building working relationships through conversation and following those with similar interests as you.
-WeFollow is still a great site if you’re looking for people to follow under a specific category.
+[NO LONGER WORKS] WeFollow is still a great site if you’re looking for people to follow under a specific category.

 Twitter also has plenty of great celebrities you can follow and learn from.
 They’re less likely to follow you back, sure, but there’s a lot to gain as far as entertainment value is concerned.
 Some of them even use cool apps you can experiment with, like Shaq, who uses Tout to post short video messages to his fans.

 As you follow people, I think it’s smart to create lists based on certain criteria.
 I have lists for those that live in New York City, for instance, as well as those in my field.
 I even have a list for only websites, communities, and applications I follow.
 Keeping them separated helps keep your stream less clouded, especially if you use a web app like Tweetdeck or Seesmic Web (my favorite) to view your lists in separate columns.